Bhavyamalhotra49/bmi-ml-analysis/README.md

 Open analysis.ipynb in Jupyter Notebook or Jupyter Lab.

 Execute each cell to get familiar with the data, interpret the visualizations, and view the BMI predictions.

+## Why ML for BMI?
+Although BMI can be calculated directly using a formula, this project uses a machine learning approach to demonstrate a complete ML workflow: data exploration, visualization, model training, and evaluation.
+The focus is on practical ML skills rather than improving BMI calculation accuracy.
+With larger or more complex health datasets, this workflow could be extended to predict health risks or other outcomes.